WEST System

 8 years agoHelpful?

-Q: null Do you consider this the best filler product to use for filleting seams, or do you recommend another filler West System provides?
+Q: Do you consider this the best filler product to use for filleting seams, or do you recommend another filler West System provides?
 I'm most concerned with strength, not weight or color.
 I'm constructing a stitch and glue dory, with fiber tape on seams and fiber cloth over entire hull.

 11 years ago5 Answers